yuantangliang/MobileNet-v2-Mxnet/README.md

 ### Introduction

-This is a Mxnet implementation of Google's MobileNets (v1 and v2).
+This is a Mxnet implementation of Google's MobileNets (v2).
 For details, please read the following papers:
 - [v2] [Inverted Residuals and Linear Bottlenecks: Mobile Networks for Classification, Detection and Segmentation](https://arxiv.org/abs/1801.04381)

 This Model is converted from [MobileNet-Caffe](https://github.com/shicai/MobileNet-Caffe)